TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

 \subsubsection{Cross-domain Scenario (RQ1)}

-As shown in Table~\ref{tab:cross_domain_models}, our graph-based framework with ID transfer consistently improves cross-domain recommendation.
-Compared to side information-based models (e.g., PEPNet) and PLM-based models (e.g., UniSRec, AlphaRec), our method achieves higher transferability and accuracy, especially in complex scenarios. \textbf{Models with Side Information and User Overlapping:} Side information and user-overlapping models facilitate knowledge transfer but struggle in heterogeneous domains.
-For instance, PEPNet performs well on Books, Electronics $\rightarrow$ Clothing (AUC 0.6676) but underperforms on Automotive, Tools, Cell Phones, Clothing $\rightarrow$ Sports (AUC 0.6761). \textbf{PLM-based Embedding Models:} PLM-based models like UniSRec generally perform well in most cases, such as Recall@10, but often sacrifice overall Precision.
-While effective for semantic transfer, they lag in AUC and Precision compared to our approach. \textbf{Advantages of Our Method:} Our similarity ID transfer mechanism better captures feature variations between source and target domains, leading to improved knowledge transfer.
-Notably, on Automotive, Tools, Cell Phones, Clothing $\rightarrow$ Electronics, our model surpasses baselines by 4.02\% in AUC and 6.48\% in Precision@20.
-While PEPNet and UniSRec perform well in specific cases, our graph-based pre-training and fine-tuning framework consistently enhances cross-domain recommendation quality.
+As shown in Table.\ref{tab:cross_domain_models}, our graph-based framework with ID transfer consistently improves cross-domain recommendation. \textbf{Models with Side Information and User Overlapping:} Side information and user-overlapping models facilitate knowledge transfer but struggle in heterogeneous domains.
+For instance, PEPNet performs well on Books, Electronics $\rightarrow$ Clothing (AUC 0.6676) but underperforms on Automotive, Tools, Cell Phones, Clothing $\rightarrow$ Sports (AUC 0.6761). \textbf{PLM-based Embedding Models:} PLM-based models like UniSRec generally perform well in Recall@10, but often sacrifice overall Precision.
+While effective for semantic transfer, they lag in AUC and Precision compared to our approach. \textbf{Advantages of Our Method:} Our similarity ID transfer mechanism better captures feature variations between source and target domains.
+On Automotive, Tools, Cell Phones, Clothing $\rightarrow$ Electronics, our model surpasses baselines by 4.02\% in AUC and 6.48\% in Precision@10.